 Did Paul address LGBTQ+?

 In recent decades, the church understood that Paul condemned homosexuality, but new research shows that Paul was more likely speaking against unrestrained lust and abuse of youth.
 In the ancient world, it was thought that only insatiable lust would lead to same-sex behaviour.
-Paul condemns greed as opposed to moderation.
+Paul condemns greed as opposed to moderation, not homosexuality as opposed to heterosexuality.

 Romans